Giving Back: Cause-related work in the Market Research Industry

 Foundations for bettering the space

-There are several foundations within the industry that focus on social and philanthropic work, but perhaps one of the best known is the ESOMAR Foundation.
-This organization strives toward a fair, just and peaceful society by bringing together resources from within the market research community.
-Just one of the foundation’s programs is called “Better Results” in which they help nonprofit organizations apply research in order to illustrate effectiveness and measure results of their various initiatives.
+Several foundations within the industry focus on social and philanthropic work, but perhaps one of the best known is the ESOMAR Foundation.
+This organization strives toward a fair, just, and peaceful society by bringing together resources from within the market research community.
+Just one of the foundation’s programs is called “Better Results,” in which they help nonprofit organizations apply research to illustrate effectiveness and measure results of their various initiatives.

 Groups working for social causes

 Women In Research (WIRe) is a fast-growing global organization that champions diversity within the market research space.
 By providing women with mentoring programs, networking opportunities, and professional tools for success, WIRe seeks to give women a greater voice within our industry.
 They sponsor an annual scholarship program for women in under-served areas around the globe to help fund market research education.
 In addition, the organization has done some interesting research surrounding diversity and gender advancement within the industry.

 Specific cause-related research projects

 Several sessions at the most recent ESOMAR Congress focused on “Making a Difference” from a global standpoint.
 These sessions spurred us to write this post in the first place!
 Kantar presented about their project with the Indian Government to digitally engage citizens for sanitation improvement; BBC Media Action talked about the work they are doing to improve digital participation in Nigerian politics and elections; UNFPA took the stage to discuss some research around gender-based violence in Mongolia, and EPINION presented some work they’ve done in the education realm with dyslexic youth.